tarunkolla/FISH-Language/README.md

  <summary>4.
 Wonders of FISH write Statement</summary>
  <p>
 		<ul> <li>write can hold a function call (prints return value) </li>
-		<li>write can evaluate expressions (arithemetic operations,logical and relational operations) </li>
+		<li>write can evaluate expressions (arithmetic operations,logical and relational operations) </li>
 	(illustrated in <a href="https://github.com/tarunkolla/SER502-Spring2018-Team16/blob/master/data/Test-Cases/Test-Programs/wondersOfWrite.fish">wondersOFWrite.fish</a> program and <a href="https://github.com/tarunkolla/SER502-Spring2018-Team16/blob/master/data/Test-Cases/Test-Programs/sampleFunc.fish">sampleFunc.fish</a> ) </ul></p>
  </details>

   <details>
  <summary>5.
 Arguments</summary>
- <p><ul><li>FISH Functions can take expressions as "arguments" and Fish Fucntions can be part of expressions.
+ <p><ul><li>FISH Functions can take expressions as "arguments" and Fish Functions can be part of expressions.
 This scenario is illustrated in the <a href="https://github.com/tarunkolla/SER502-Spring2018-Team16/blob/master/data/Test-Cases/Test-Programs/sampleFunc.fish">sampleFunc.fish</a> program.</li></ul></p>
  </details>

   <details>
  <summary>6.
-Variable Decelaration</summary>
+Variable Declaration</summary>
  <p><ul><li>Fish allows to declare variable at any part of program and from that point of declaration that variable holds "Global Scope".
 This is good thing but this led to some restriction for us i.e. Use of Same variables in the Function Block and Main Block can corrupt the program.
 This problem is due to use of global environment hash table instead we have to create environment states block specifically to restrict scope. </li></ul></p>
  </details>

   <details>
  <summary>7.
 Restriction</summary>
- <p><ul><li>FISH functions demand atleast one argument.
+ <p><ul><li>FISH functions demand at least one argument.
 Our grammar and runtime is in accordance with this feature. </li>
-	  <li> FISH fucntions do not support "Recursion". <br>
+	  <li> FISH functions do not support "Recursion". <br>
-	   			The reason for this is because we havent created Dynamic Stack Frame to handle environment and runtimestack of each function.
+	   			The reason for this is because we havent created Dynamic Stack Frame to handle environment and runtime stack of each function.
 We handled everything in global stack. </li>
 	  <li> FISH functions expects definition of recent function call first.  <br>
 	   			 Consider the example "sampleFunctions.fish" in this as "SUB" is latest function call the definition of the SUB must be found prior to "ADD" <br>
 	   			The reason for this restriction is due to usage of stack during compile time while forming intermediate code to store the point of function call.</li>
 	<li> Functions can take given expressions as arguments bu it is recommend to leave a space between the operand and operators.
-Consider the example of f+1, this recommended to be writen as f + 1.</li></ul> </p>
+Consider the example of f+1, this recommended to be written as f + 1.</li></ul> </p>
  </details>